 Learning from other people’s mistakes is paramount and can save you an absolute fortune.
 Understanding what makes them successful and what works is equally important.

-Maintain a good relationship with your competitors – Your competition does not have to be your enemy, so you should not view them as such.
+Your competition does not have to be your enemy, so you should not view them as such.
 Develop your relationships!
-We had a great channel of communication with our competitors.
-Some of them assisted us greatly through very challenging Covid lockdowns as we helped them.

-When talking to competitors, do less talking and heaps of listening – insight and information are Gold.
+👉 Pro Tip: When talking to competitors, do less talking and heaps of listening; insight and information are Gold.

 Differentiate yourself well when dealing with competition.
 In addition to the above analysis, you need to be able to close the gap or lead the way as much as possible.
 This is where your reviews matter, customer experience matters, and word of mouth as it forms part of your “goodwill”.
 This is an important intangible asset to any business.